CSS reference

 - Value definition syntax

-- CSS unit and value types
+- CSS values and units

 - CSS functional notations